abhinavm24/EVA-1/Session15/README.md

 ## Results

-While accuracy remained almost the same around 92 to 93%, the training time with and without pipeline were 1046s vs 709s.
-This kind of makes it imperative to observe and analyse the variations that are described below.
+While accuracy remained almost the same around 92 to 93%, the training time without and with pipeline were 1385s vs 607s respectively.
+Speed more than doubled with pipelining.